dwp/govuk-casa/docs/migration-guides/MIGRATION_7.x-8.x.md

     }
     next();
   },
-},;
+};
 ```

 ### Always call `putContext()`

 After making _any_ modifications to `req.casa.journeyContext`, then you must be sure to call `JourneyContext.putContext(req.session, req.casa.journeyContext)`.
-This will place the journey context data into the right place in the session, and the session will be persisted to the store after the `preredirect` hook has completed.
+This will place the journey context data into the right place in the session.

+You must still then call `req.session.save(next)` to persist those changes to the session store.

 ### Default Journey form